cadebrown/old.cade.site/about.md

 ## About

-hello there! my name is Cade Brown, and this is my [personal blog](https://cade.site).
-I'm a programmer, mathematician and musician, and I like writing about it!
+hello there! my name is Cade Brown, and this is my [personal blog](https://cade.site). i'm a programmer, mathematician and musician, and i like writing about it!

 important links: